owid/owid-datasets/datasets/COVID Government Response (OxBSG)/README.md

 0 – No testing policy
 1 – Only those who both (a) have symptoms AND (b) meet specific criteria (eg key workers, admitted to hospital, came into contact with a known case, returned from overseas)
 2 – testing of anyone showing COVID-19 symptoms
-3 – open public testing (eg “drive through” testing available to asymptomatic people) No data
+3 – open public testing (e.g. “drive through” testing available to asymptomatic people) No data

 Contract tracing